 The best analogy to help explain microphone tension is a snare drum.
 When tuning a snare drum, increasing the tension of the drumhead (membrane) increases the fundamental and resonant frequencies of the drum.
 The same is true with a microphone diaphragm membrane (though we don't hit these with drumsticks)!

 All else remaining the same, an increase in tension increases a diaphragm's resonant frequencies.
 The tension in circular diaphragms typically yields a resonant frequency in the bass or sub-bass frequency range.
 Ribbon diaphragms are typically under such a low amount of tension that their fundamental resonant frequency is below the audible range of human hearing!

 Diaphragm tension also affects the sensitivity of a microphone.
 The tighter a diaphragm is pulled, the less displacement it will experience at a given sound pressure level.

 The Diaphragm Material

 The diaphragm material plays a critical role in determining a diaphragm's overall response to sound.

 Diaphragms need to be thin, moveable, and, most of the time, conductive.
 The material used in manufacturing diaphragms has to have high tensile strength and be able to react accurately to sound pressure variation.
 This reduces the number of viable options for diaphragm material.

 Polyester film (Mylar is a common brand name) is an effective material.
-Though Mylar isn’t conductive, it is strong and flexible enough to excel as a diaphragm material.
+Though Mylar isn't conductive, it is strong and flexible enough to excel as a diaphragm material.
 Moving-coil diaphragms are often made of polyester film exclusively since they are not required to be conductive.
-Condenser microphone diaphragms are often made of gold-covered polyester film in order to add a conductive element to this material.
+Condenser microphone diaphragms are often made of gold-covered polyester film to add a conductive element to this material.

-The Conductivity of the Diaphragm
+The Conductivity Of The Diaphragm

 Aluminum, gold, and copper are the three most common conductive materials used in microphone diaphragms.